T 301.656.8850 Ext. 425

 Originally from Jacksonville, Florida, Stephanie received her B.S. in Political Science and English from Florida State University in 2001.
 In 2004, Stephanie received her J.D. from Emory University School of Law in Atlanta, Georgia.
 After practicing in Atlanta for six years, she joined Pasternak & Fidis, P.C. in 2010.

-Stephanie is admitted to the Bar in Maryland, the District of Columbia, Virginia and Georgia, and she has been recognized by Maryland and D.C.
+Stephanie has been recognized by Maryland and D.C.
 Super Lawyers as a “Rising Star” in the areas of estate planning and probate for 2015 and 2016.
-Stephanie is a member of the Steering Committee of the Estates, Trusts and Probate Law Section of the District of Columbia Bar, and she serves as Financial Officer of the Steering Committee and as chairperson of the Legislation and Public Statements subcommittees.
+Stephanie is Co-Chair of the Steering Committee of the Estates, Trusts and Probate Law Community of the District of Columbia Bar, and she serves as chairperson of the Legislation and Public Statements subcommittees.
 Stephanie is also a member of the Estate Planning Council of Montgomery County.

 An unwavering believer in the power of education, Stephanie serves on the Board of Trustees of the Washington School for Girls, an all-girls, tuition-free private school located in the District of Columbia that provides education and support to economically disadvantaged 3rd through 8th grade students and their families in order to prepare them for success in high school and beyond.